RoulaNtinou/ElectronicProductsRecommendations-Tableau/README.md

 ### Data Presentation
 The Dataset has 21 columns, with 7,299 entries and 7238 reviews.
+The reviews were collected from Sep 2007 until May 2018.
+But since 2013 they increased significantly.

 | Columns              | Entries            |
 | ----------------     |:-----------------  |